Sjdpk/Fast-API-UserAauthentication/README.md

-# FastAPI-UserAauthentication
+# FastAPI-UserAuthentication
 #FastAPI is a Python web framework designed for building fast and efficient backend APIs

-  #How to run:
+  How to run:

-    - uvicorn main:app --reload
+    - $uvicorn main:app --reload